awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 The following considerations apply to lifecycle policies:
 + A policy does not begin creating snapshots or AMIs until you set its activation status to *enabled*\.
 You can configure a policy to be enabled upon creation\.
-+ The first snapshot or AMI is created by a policy within one hour after the specified start time\.
-Subsequent snapshots or AMIs are created within one hour of their scheduled time\.
++ The first snapshot or AMI creation operation starts within one hour after the specified start time\.
+Subsequent snapshot or AMI creation operations start within one hour of their scheduled time\.
 + If you modify a policy by removing or changing its target tags, the EBS volumes or instances with those tags are no longer managed by the policy\.
 + If you modify a schedule name for a policy, the snapshots or AMIs created under the old schedule name are no longer affected by the policy\.
 + If you modify a time\-based retention schedule to use a new time interval, the new interval is used only for new snapshots or AMIs created after the change\.
 The new schedule does not affect the retention schedule of snapshots or AMIs created before the change\.